CyVerse-learning-materials/foss-reference-hub/README.md

 ├── AUTHORS.md
 ├── LICENSE
 ├── README.md
-├── bin                <- Your compiled model code can be stored here (not tracked by git) ├── config             <- Configuration files, e.g., for doxygen or for your model if needed ├── data
+├── code
-│   ├── external       <- Data from third party sources.
+│   ├── src
-│   ├── interim        <- Intermediate data that has been transformed.
+│   ├── tests_data     <- Data from third party sources used for testing.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   │   ├── csv
-│   └── raw            <- The original, immutable data dump.
+│   │   ├── rwl        <- Data from third party sources.
 ├── docs               <- Documentation, e.g., doxygen or scientific papers (not tracked by git) ├── notebooks          <- Ipython or R notebooks
 ├── reports            <- For a manuscript source, e.g., LaTeX, Markdown, etc., or any project reports